RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/RepackMinimizeMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## RepackMinimize

 RepackMinimize does the design/repack and minimization steps using different score functions as defined by the protocol.
-For most purposes, the combination of PackRotamersMover with MinMover provide more flexibility and transparency than RepackMinimize, and are advised.
+For most purposes, the combination of [[PackRotamersMover|PackRotamersMover]] with [[MinMover|MinMover]] provide more flexibility and transparency than RepackMinimize, and are advised.

 repack\_partner1 (and 2) defines which of the partners to design.
 If no particular residues are defined, the interface is repacked/designs.
 If specific residues are defined, then a shell of residues around those target residues are repacked/designed and minimized. repack\_non\_ala decides whether or not to change positions that are not ala.
 Useful for designing an ala\_pose so that positions that have been changed in previous steps are not redesigned. min\_rigid\_body minimize rigid body orientation. (as in docking)